Tour of Britain: 2012

 The 2012 Tour of Britain was held from Sunday 9 to Sunday 16 September.
 With the British public's interest in cycling high off the back of Bradley Wiggins' victory in that summer's Tour de France and the London 2012 Olympic Games, the final two hours of each stage during the 2012 race were shown live on ITV4 and Eurosport.
-SweetSpot MD Hugh Roberts said of this significant step: "We have worked tirelessly with our stakeholders and partners around the country to make this happen, and are delighted that for the first time ever cycling fans can watch each day of The Tour live, wherever they are in Britain."

 Jonathan Tiernan-Locke originally won the event, the first British rider to do so since its relaunch.
 In 2014, following investigation for biological passport irregularities, Tiernan-Locke was banned for two years and stripped of his 2012 title.
 The race was retrospectively awarded to Australia's Nathan Haas, riding for the Garmin–Sharp team.
 Mark Cavendish, in his last race as World Champion, won three stages including the final stage in an uphill sprint up Guildford's cobbled high street.
 Tour de France 2012 winner, Bradley Wiggins was forced to pull out of the Tour after stage 5, as a result of a stomach bug.

 2013

 The tenth edition, the 2013 Tour of Britain, took place from Sunday 15 to Sunday 22 September comprising eight stages.
 Wiggins won in what proved to be Team Sky's only general classification victory in the race, beating IAM Cycling's Martin Elmiger by 26 seconds, having put 54 seconds into the Swiss rider during the stage three individual time trial around Knowsley, Merseyside.
 The race notably featured its first hill-top finish, which took place upon Haytor, Devon, on stage six.
-Riding for the Great Britain national team, future Vuelta a España winner Simon Yates (cyclist) – then aged just 21 – took a famous victory.
+Riding for the Great Britain national team, future Vuelta a España winner Simon Yates – then aged just 21 – took a famous victory.